Oklahoma State Cowboys wrestling: Myron Roderick era (1957–1969)

+Tommy Chesbro era (1970–1984)

-The dual success continued into the 1970s and 80s, with Tommy Chesbro leading the way from 1969-84.
-However, the NCAA title train ended during this time.
-He only won one national title, in part because his tenure mostly coincided with the sudden rise of Iowa wrestling under Dan Gable.
-The Cowboys won only one title under Chesbro’s watch.
-Still, Chesbro managed to pass Gallagher as the winningest coach in school history.
-His dual mark of 227-26-0 would remain the best record in the history of the program until it was surpassed by current coach John Smith.
+Tommy Chesbro would take over the program next, and program's dual success continued into the 1970s and 80s.
+However, the NCAA title dominance ended during this time.
+Chesbro only won one national title in 1971, in part because his tenure mostly coincided with the sudden rise of Iowa under Dan Gable.
+Still, Chesbro managed to pass Gallagher as the winningest coach in school history, and his dual mark of 227–26–0 over 16 seasons would remain the best record in the history of the program, until it was surpassed by coach John Smith.

+Joe Seay era (1985–1991)

+Joe Seay became the head coach at Oklahoma State University following Chesbro, serving for seven years.
+Under his leadership, Oklahoma State won two more national titles in 1989 and 1990.
+During his tenure, Cowboy wrestlers also won seven individual NCAA championships, including John Smith, who won two NCAA titles under Seay’s coaching, and Pat Smith, who later became a four-time NCAA champion.

+John Smith era (1991–2024)

-Smith took over the Cowboy wrestling program in 1991 in the wake of NCAA sanctions and probation left over from previous head coach Joe Seay, who had won two national titles with a 114-18-2 overall record.
-Smith’s first season saw the Cowboys take second at Nationals, but his second season was crippled by the probation.
+John Smith took over the Cowboy wrestling program in the wake of NCAA sanctions and probation left over from previous head coach Joe Seay.
+Smith's first season saw the Cowboys take second at the NCAA Championship, but his second season was crippled by the probation.
 The Pokes went 4–7 and were banned from post-season competition.
-But the next season, the Cowboys were back as top wrestlers who had taken a redshirt year during the probation (such as four-time champion, and current assistant coach Pat Smith and Alan Fried) were back on the mat.
-OSU went 13–1 that year and won the team title.

-The middle part of the 90s, however, saw the OSU program grow somewhat stagnant, at least by Cowboy standards.
-Wrestlers were still winning individual titles and claiming All-American honors and the team was still winning Big Eight and Big 12 Conference crowns, but their showings at Nationals were disappointing.
-Between 1995–2002, the Cowboys placed no better than second (once, in 1997) and finished third three times (1998, 1999, 2001).
-But in 2002, the Cowboys were back in the saddle once again, winning the conference and NCAA titles and sporting a 17–0 record.
-It would be the first of four straight national championships (2003–06), firmly reestablishing OSU's dominance in the wrestling world.
-The Cowboys were at their peak from 2002 to 2005, when they sported a combined record of 55–2.
-Smith currently has 239 wins as coach at OSU, the most ever in school history.
+But the next season, the Cowboys were back, as top wrestlers who had taken a redshirt year during the probation were back on the mat.
+Oklahoma State would boast a 13–1 regular season record and go on win the 30th national championship in program history at the 1994 NCAA Championship.
+The middle part of the 1990s, however, saw the program grow somewhat stagnant, at least by Oklahoma State wrestling standards.
+Cowboy wrestlers were still winning individual titles and claiming All-American honors while the team was still winning Big Eight and Big 12 Conference crowns, but their team showings at Nationals were somewhat disappointing.
+Between 1995 and 2002, the Cowboys placed no better than second and finished third three times.
+But in 2003, Oklahoma State would return to the top once again, winning the Big 12 tournament and NCAA national title and sporting a 17–0 record.
+It would be the first of four consecutive national championships in 2003, 2004, 2005 and 2006, firmly reestablishing Oklahoma State's dominance in the wrestling world.
+The Cowboys were at their peak from 2003 to 2006, when they sported a combined record of 55–2.
+Smith would end his coaching career with five national championships and 490 dual wins at Oklahoma State, the most dual wins ever in school history.